usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-error-pages-static-files-intro/step3/info.md

 **Make sure to access the [profile page]({{TRAFFIC_HOST1_8080}}/profile) (while NOT being logged in) again...**

 Did you notice the different error page?
-Not only are sensitive application information hidden, but also the style can be changed to match a company layout...
+Not only are sensitive application information hidden but also the style can be changed to match the Juice Shop layout.

-### Inspect the actions taken by USP Core WAAP
+### Inspect USP Core WAAP logs

 Let's have a look at the logs!